haoxins/haoxins.github.io/articles/rust.md

 ```

 ```
-Rust’s char type is four bytes in size and represents a Unicode Scalar Value.
+Rust's char type is four bytes in size and represents a Unicode Scalar Value.
 ```